bitterjug/devjournal-crypto/devjournal.markdown

    stuff being used for other purposes.
  - `extend` `this` so as not to set the instance attribute if its not defined in `options`.
 (I had a problem befoproe setting it to `undefined`)

+## 2014-02-13 10:40 Thursday

+Looking at the nested routes version of the API:

+- [ ] The trailing slash is back: how do we get rid of that?